compulim/generator-azure-web-app/README.md

 ### Webpack configuration

 The configuration file is located at [`web/webpack.config.js`](web/webpack.config.js).
-It controls how files are getting bundled into `dist/bundle.js`.
+It controls how files are getting bundled into a monolithic `dist/bundle.js`.

 * [`web/src/*.js`](web/src) and [`web/src/*.jsx`](web/src)
   * Bundled by [`babel-loader`](https://www.npmjs.com/package/babel-loader)